Serj Tankian: Elasticity (2021)

 Tankian released his first ever EP titled Elasticity on March 19, 2021.
 He announced the release of his EP, and released the title track "Elasticity", along with a music video for it, on February 5, 2021.
 In his announcement, Tankian stated "When I conceived possibly doing another record with the guys from System of a Down a few years back, I started working on a set of songs that I arranged in rock format for that purpose, As we weren't able to see eye to eye on the vision going forward with a SOAD album, I decided to release these songs under my moniker."
 The EP features songs like "Electric Yerevan", which is described as a "rallying cry" for Armenia, "Rumi", a poetic song about Tankian's son, and "Your Mom", which has been described as a "political mash-up".

 Perplex Cities (2022)

 Tankian released his second EP titled Perplex Cities on October 21, 2022.

-Artistry
+Down With The System and new solo projects (2023–present)

+In October 2023, Tankian announced that he would release his first memoir, Down With the System, on May 14, 2024, via Hachette Books; the artist wrote on X, "I had a blast working on this accidentally hatched philosophical memoir, as it's given me the unique opportunity to deep dive into my family history, my own motivations from a young age and lessons I didn't know I had learned".

+In April 2024, during an interview with Metal Hammer in promotion of Down With the System, Tankian announced that he would release a new solo EP, titled Foundations, in September of the same year; he also revealed that he had originally written one of the songs included in the project for System of a Down, while two other tracks had been recorded during the studio sessions for his 2007 solo album Elect the Dead.
+The first single from the EP, "A.F.
+Day", was released on May 17 of the same year.